Automattic/jetpack/projects/plugins/jetpack/readme.txt

 == Changelog ==
 ### 11.4-a.3 - 2022-09-13
 #### Enhancements
-- VideoPress block (Beta): register a video-chapters beta feature with basic controls.
+- VideoPress block (beta): register a video-chapters beta feature with basic controls.

 #### Improved compatibility
-- Jetpack: update styling for Jetpack logo shown in pre-publish panels for Jetpack and Jetpack Social plugins. [#26101, 26162]
+- Jetpack: update styling for Jetpack logo shown in pre-publish panels for Jetpack and Jetpack Social plugins. [#26101, #26162]
 - Pay with PayPal block: the `postLinkUrl` attribute now uses the immutable post GUID to prevent the editor from becoming dirty after publishing a post.
 - Subscriptions: do not load Subscriptions block while using Jetpack Offline Mode.
 - VideoPress: move jetpack_videopress_guid REST custom field to VideoPress package.